tbeseda/vendurl/README.md

 **Just JavaScript?**
 `vendurl` will optimistically download any URL and put it in "./vendor".
 A `.css` file would probably work, but at that point you're venturing into build pipeline territory 🐉

-**Per-package configuration?**
-💁 "I want to put some files ovr here, and some over there.
-All from different sources."
-Working on it!
-Should be available in `v0.3.0`.

 **ESBuild options, WASM, and other esm.sh features?**
 Good idea!
 I can work on that or feel free to send a PR.